Aliases for ATP1A4 Gene

 GeneCards Summary for ATP1A4 Gene

 ATP1A4 (ATPase Na+/K+ Transporting Subunit Alpha 4) is a Protein Coding gene.
-Among its related pathways are Hepatic ABC Transporters and Insulin secretion.
-GO annotations related to this gene include nucleotide binding and sodium:potassium-exchanging ATPase activity.
+Diseases associated with ATP1A4 include Endocrine Organ Benign Neoplasm and Organ System Benign Neoplasm.
+Among its related pathways are Salivary secretion and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and sodium:potassium-exchanging ATPase activity.
 An important paralog of this gene is ATP1A2.

 UniProtKB/Swiss-Prot for ATP1A4 Gene